 KILL 10;

 The shell displays the query status and the number of affected rows: "Query OK, 0 rows affected (0.00 sec)."
-This query ends the connection to the database, including all operations associated with the connection.
+This query ends the database connection, including all associated operations.
 To confirm the termination, run:

 SHOW PROCESSLIST;

-The output only shows two running processes (process Ids change over time), confirming one process is successfully ended.
+The output shows only two running processes (process IDs change over time), confirming that one process was successfully ended.

 Via CONCAT